-Not only does an outdoor kitchen give you never-ending opportunities to eat outside under the sun or stars, it also opens doors for entertaining and socializing.
+Not only does an outdoor kitchen give you never-ending opportunities to eat outside under the sun or stars, but it opens doors for entertaining and socializing.
 Covered kitchens, movable cooktops, and means of staying warm can all ensure that an outdoor kitchen is possible.
 From built-in refrigerators and pizza ovens to dining areas and fireplaces, the options for creating a beautiful outdoor kitchen are as plentiful as the options inside your home.

-To kickstart some ideas, the following nine outdoor kitchens provide prime inspiration for your dream space—and can help you get one step closer to the al fresco dining experience you've always wanted.
+To kickstart some ideas, the following outdoor kitchens provide prime inspiration for your dream space—and can help you get one step closer to the al fresco dining experience you've always wanted.

-Chic Black and White
+Stay Chic With Black and White

-Cozy But Refined
+Create Cozy Yet Refined